Etude scientifique : le microbiote des enfants | DIJO l'expert du ventre, de la digestion et des probiotiques

 4. What are the risk factors for an unbalanced microbiota?

-1. How do humans constitute their microbiota?
+1. How do humans build their microbiota?

-Some studies tend to demonstrate that alterations in the child's intestinal microbiota could be linked to previous alterations in the maternal microbiota during, or even before childbirth ²⁵ .
+Some studies tend to demonstrate that alterations in the child's intestinal microbiota could be linked to previous alterations in the maternal microbiota during, or even before, childbirth ²⁵ .

 BIBLIOGRAPHY